Who are Master Composters/Recyclers?

 As trainings are announced, you will be notified of the next training date and location.

-Trainees will receive 30 hours of course instruction in the form of twelve (2-3 hour) sessions and two (2 hour) fieldtrips.
+Trainees will receive approximately 30 hours of course instruction in the form of twelve (2-3 hour) sessions and two (2 hour) fieldtrips.
 Training sessions cover a wide variety of topics related to environmental science and technology, the benefits, uses, and methods of composting, recycling, waste reduction, pollution prevention, as well as professional development skills related to being an informal community educator.

 Is There a Cost to Become a Master Composter/Recycler?

 What Does A Master Composter/Recycler Do?

-Upon completion of the training program, Master Composters/Recyclers are asked to share their training with the community in the form of 30 hours of volunteer work with Schenectady County Recycles at Cornell Cooperative Extension.
-These hours can be spread out over a one year period, and volunteer work closely with their volunteer coordinator to choose the events or activities they'd like to contribute to.
+Upon completion of the training program, Master Composters/Recyclers are asked to share their training with the community in the form of 30 hours of volunteer work with Schenectady County Recycles/Cornell Cooperative Extension within Schenectady County.
+These hours can be spread out over a one year period, and volunteers work closely with their volunteer coordinator to choose the events or activities they'd like to contribute to.
 Independent projects may also be considered toward service hours, but must be approved by the volunteer coordinator.

 Example Activities for Master Composter/Recycler Volunteers: